mango-mises/mango-mises.github.io/_posts/2025-01-18-distributed-ledger-design.md

 #### DAGs

 Causality relations are canonically structured as DAGs:
-1. Events may be causally independent.[^5] These are path-disconnected nodes.
+1. Events may be causally independent.[^3] These are path-disconnected nodes.
 2. An event may causally depend on multiple independent events.
 This is a node with several parents.
 3. Two events cannot causally depend on each other.

 Let's fix a context.
 The details don't really matter yet, but in ours, events are blocks.
 Each view of the world has its own DAG, encoding known information.
 Since causality is absolute, all such DAGs are consistent in the sense that their superposition is a also a DAG, corresponding to the union of information from consituent views.
 Note the stark contrast to possible of conflicting views of e.g. the longest/heaviest chain.
 In my opinion, such discrepancies hint that ordering must be founded on full information, i.e the entire ambient DAG as opposed to arbitrarily chosen substructures.

-Since causality relations between events/actions are naturally structured as DAGs, there's no inherent argument in favor of sequential monopolies.
+The canonical DAG structure of causality relations precludes any inherent tendency in favor of sequential monopolies.
 In our distributed ledger context, there's a very compelling argument _against_ sequential monopolies - they are hugely centralized by definition.
 In the next section we'll distill this principled intuition into strong arguments in favor of _wide DAGs_ for the sake of social integrity.

+The fact _all_ events are naturally structured in a causality DAG inspires a separation between event revelation[^4] and event ordering.
+Revelation aims for each node to keep its view via local causality DAG.
+Ordering then converts this DAG into a chain.
+This yoga is far-reaching and Sybil-independent.
+In PoS it is beautifully exemplified e.g. by [Narwhal and Tusk](https://arxiv.org/pdf/2105.11827) and [Mysticeti-C](https://arxiv.org/pdf/2310.14821).
+In PoW it is incarnated in the masterpiece called [DAG-KNIGHT](https://eprint.iacr.org/2022/1494.pdf) (and already in [GHOSTDAG](https://eprint.iacr.org/2018/104.pdf) before it).
+Let's dive in a little.

 #### PoS quorums

-Monolithic PoS quorum-based consensus protocols periodically gather many operators in a dedicated voting room[^3] until a quorum of stake is reached.
+Monolithic PoS quorum-based consensus protocols periodically gather many operators in a dedicated voting room[^5] until a quorum of stake is reached.
 Large quorums become bottlenecks due to communication overhead.
 Small quorums forgo security.
 These extremes are interpolated via randomly selected committees: small quorums are accumulated until a global stake threshold is reached, granting finality.
 [TODO: refer to Vitalik's discussion about committees]

-I want to make the security point explicit:
+Just to make the security point explicit:
-1. In monolithic PoS quorum-based protocols, a small quorum means consensus is secured by a small portion of stake.
+* In monolithic PoS quorum-based protocols, a small quorum means consensus is secured by a small portion of stake.
-2. In PoW, consensus is secured by all of the hashrate[^4].
+* In PoW, consensus is secured by all of the hashrate[^6].

-Monolithic PoS quorum-based protocols feature a common pattern which obstructs their throughput by strongly coupling between consensus and dissemination of new transactions.
+Such protocols feature a common fan-out → fan-in pattern which obstructs their throughput by strongly coupling between dissemination of new transactions and consensus.
-1. A block authored by Alice is propagated and individually voted on by various nodes.
+1. (Fan-out.)
+A block authored by Alice is propagated out throughout the network, where operators individually vote on it.
-2. The individual votes are collectively consumed (collected into a quorum), either by Alice or by the next leader Bob.
+2. (Fan-in.)
+Individual votes are jointly consumed by appending (a hash of) a quorum to the next block.

-In my opinion it's useful to think of these as events.
-Each individual voting event only depends on the block authored by Alice.
-However, the quorum event causally depends on multiple (often independent) voting events.
-Evidently, a chain structure precludes quorum events at the protocol-level.
-Thus monolithic protocols _must_ defer quorums to meta-events.
-DAGs on the other hand are perfectly suited for this natural viewpoint on quorums.
-The DAG approach also allows for natural removal of consensus from the critical path of new transaction dissemination and vice versa, as remarked in [Narwhal and Tusk](https://arxiv.org/pdf/2105.11827).
+3. Repeat.

+Let's see how the revelation/ordering yoga resolves this obstruction.
+I have in mind two motivating principles: first is the puritanical idea that individual votes are events and should therefore appear explicitly in the event structure instead of being "meta-events"; second is the observation that monolithic voting is overloaded - it signifies both acknowledgement on information and also an opinion about ordering.

+In monolithic protocols, individual voting events on a block causally depend only on the block.
+Naive voting is structured as a fan graph; subtler voting is still structured as a tree.
+Evidently, a chain structure excludes trees.
+Thus monolithic protocols _must_ defer voting to "meta-events".
+To continue, we draw inspiration from longest chain protocols, which are essentially [foot voting](https://en.wikipedia.org/wiki/Foot_voting).
+A naive first attempt is to generalize from a block-chain to a block-tree, and implicitly interpret each block as a foot vote for its parent.
+However, the resulting structure diverges due to fanout.
+But what exactly is happening here?
+First, these votes are acknowledgements of information and not votes on ordering.
+Second, the divergence stems from a glaring redundance: Alice should not propagate a block for each acknowledgement - she can batch her acknowledgements in a single block.
+Thus we arrive naturally at a block-DAG representing the causality relation between all blocks known to a given network view.
+This DAG accounts for information revelation, and is separate from ordering.
+Moreover, throughput has substantially increased thanks to removal of ordering from the critical path of block creation and dissemination.

+It now remains to order the DAG into a chain of events.
+To this end there are various protocols.
+I'll mention [Bullshark](https://arxiv.org/abs/2201.05677) and [Mysticeti-C](https://arxiv.org/pdf/2310.14821).

-I _guessing_ the DAG paradigm won't improve the _security_ of PoS quorum-based protocols because it hits the same underlying bottleneck, only now it's explicit as the maximal sustainable DAG width.
+I'm guessing (!) the DAG paradigm won't improve the _security_ of PoS quorum-based protocols because it hits the same underlying bottleneck, only now it's explicit as the maximal sustainable DAG width.
 Specifically, I'm guessing the width can't exceed several hundreds of blocks, which is similar to the Tendermint validator set bounds I've heard from the folks at Informal Systems.

 #### PoW